 Ryan was previously a Research Fellow for the think tank the Social Market Foundation and was part of the team that won Prospect Magazine’s Think Tank of the Year in 2012.
 At the SMF, he authored ten research papers and designed innovative policies on childcare, welfare, public service reform, higher education and health.
 He has provided regular analysis and policies to various Ministers and government departments, with many ideas adopted by the Government.
 Prior to 2010, he was a researcher for Rt Hon David Willetts MP when he was Shadow Education Secretary, where he authored the Conservative Party’s Childhood Review, and an adviser to the Conservative Party on families and education, formulating party policy and managing media relations.
 He was the Political Secretary of the Bow Group, a centre-right think tank.

-He is a trustee of the Young Women’s Trust, and was previously a trustee for the Family and Childcare Trust and the Daycare Trust.
-He sits on the advisory council of the National Council for Voluntary Organisations.
-He is a volunteer tennis coach, a mentor for the Social Mobility Foundation and was a governor of a local primary school.
+He is a trustee of the Young Women's Trust, and was previously a trustee for the Family and Childcare Trust and the Daycare Trust.
+He sits on the advisory council of the National Council for Voluntary Organisations and the University of Bath Institute for Policy Research.
+He is a mentor for the Social Mobility Foundation and a governor of a secondary school in East London.

 Laura Round is our Communications Manager.
 Prior to joining Bright Blue, she was a Senior Parliamentary Assistant in the House of Commons and worked for Britain Stronger In Europe as national press officer.
 Whilst living in California, Laura worked for US Congresswoman Lois Capps during the 2010 midterm elections.

 Laura has studied in the Netherlands, Kosovo and the United States.
 She holds a Master's degree in International Relations from the London School of Economics.

 Outside work, Laura campaigns for her local Conservative Association in Kensington and Chelsea and is Chair of Norland Conservatives.